Installation

 Troubleshooting

 If you ever have problems running Photini the first thing to do is to run it in a command window.
-If you installed Photini in a virtual environment then activate that environment, for example:
+If you installed Photini in a virtual environment then activate that environment first.
+Run the Photini program as a Python module.
+If it fails to run you should get some diagnostic information:

 jim@brains:~$ source /home/jim/photini/bin/activate